 Even if you do not strive to have a closet of just 33 clothing items (like this), the concepts surrounding minimalism can still benefit your mental health.
 Less clutter means less anxiety and less stress.
 Less stuff means less debt.
 Getting rid of unwanted items or relationships can free you up to do what really nourishes you.

-As a therapist and human, I kinda care about your mental health, so I provide the following list of recommended reading in order to support your path towards minimalism and essentialism, should you be curious about it (or even a seasoned pro).
+As a therapist and fellow human, I care about your mental health, so I provide the following list of recommended reading in order to support your path towards minimalism and essentialism, should you be curious about it (or even a seasoned pro).

 The following are the top 5 blogs and books on minimalism that have had the most impact on me.
 I refer to them regularly to stay informed and inspired.